-Rule 14 Water level alarms on cargo vessels with a single hold
+Rule 14 Water-level alarms on cargo vessels with a single hold

-- 1 This rule applies to new and existing cargo vessels. - 2 Cargo vessels having only one cargo hold below the freeboard deck which is not divided by watertight bulkheads led up to that deck shall be fitted with water level alarms. - 3 Water level alarms, as required in Subsection 2, shall: - 3.1 Give an audible and visual alarm on the bridge when the water level reaches a height of 0.3 m measured from the bottom of the hold, and a second alarm when the water level exceeds 15% of the average depth of the hold; and - 3.2 Be fitted in the rearmost part of the hold, or in the lowest part of the hold if the bottom is not parallel with the structure waterline.
-Where frames or partially waterlight bulkheads are fitted above the bottom of the hold, the Danish Maritime Authority may require additional water level detectors.
+- 1 This rule applies to new and existing cargo vessels. - 2 Cargo vessels having only one cargo hold below the freeboard deck which is not divided by watertight bulkheads led up to that deck shall be fitted with water-level alarms. - 3 Water-level alarms, as required in Subsection 2, shall: - 3.1 Give an audible and visual alarm on the bridge when the water level reaches a height of 0.3 m measured from the bottom of the hold, and a second alarm when the water level exceeds 15% of the average depth of the hold; and

-Order no. 2447 of 13 of December 2021 issued by the Danish Maritime Authority
+Order no. 243 of 17 of February 2022 issued by the Danish Maritime Authority